atabulog/rpi-dashboard/README.md

 ## Features
 For the first iteration, the rpi-dashboard will only display network connection speeds.
 The dashboard will keep a log of the sample timestamp, the host server, ping time, and upload and download rates.
 This log will contain a week's worth of data that's polled every 5 minutes.
 The log will hold data for the past week's connectivity, then start dumping data to maintain a reasonable size.

+### LEFT OFF
+1. mysql is running on rpi and collecting network speed data every 5 minutes using crontab
+2. no interface has bee built for this yet

 ### TODO
-1. mysql server running on Pi
-2. Connect to pi server from windows machine (python for now)
+1. Need to setup a way for the db to act as a rolling buffer, getting rid of old data
+2. buuild qt web app hosted on pi to display network data as a tab on the dashboard